OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### C5- Public Transportation

-Examples
-    *Some examples that could indicate a 0 (no policy):*
+- *Some examples that could indicate a 0 (no policy):*
     - Public transport is open but with social distancing and mask wearing requirements.

--    *Some examples that could indicate a 1 (recommended):* Encouraging public transport usage only by essential workers, and discouraging use by members of public, closing major routes, closing all but specific service routes (ex: services for persons with disabilities and the elderly), number of services running is significantly reduced.
+- *Some examples that could indicate a 1 (recommended):*
+    - Encouraging public transport usage only by essential workers, and discouraging use by members of public, closing major routes, closing all but specific service routes (ex: services for persons with disabilities and the elderly), number of services running is significantly reduced.
 If an increased number of buses have been put on the roads in order to dilute capacity, and enable greater social distancing, the rationale of the C5 indicator would capture this by coding ‘recommended’, as the spirit of the indicator is to reflect reduced capacity in any transportation unit, and the intention of limiting the numbers of people present.
 - *Some examples that could indicate a 2 (required):*
-The general public are prohibited from public transport (exceptions allowed for essential workers or some other specific category), total shutdowns of services to align with other movement restrictions.
+    - The general public are prohibited from public transport (exceptions allowed for essential workers or some other specific category), total shutdowns of services to align with other movement restrictions.
 - If closures of transport seem to be primarily the result of decreasing demand rather than deliberate government policy to prevent spreading, this is judged by our coders on a case-by-case basis, but if there are substantial changes to schedules we would consider coding a 1.

 ### C6- Stay at Home Order